Jaymon/bang/README.md

 #### context.NAME

-Anytime the configuration context changes, this event is called, when the html pages are generated, `context.web` is the broadcast event, the feed plugin will broacast `context.feed` and the sitemap plugin will broadcast `context.sitemap`.
+Anytime the configuration context changes, this event is called, when the html pages are generated, `context.web` is the broadcast event, the feed plugin will broadcast `context.feed` and the sitemap plugin will broadcast `context.sitemap`.

 ```python
 from bang import event